sonic-net/SONiC/doc/config-generic-update-rollback/Json_Change_Application_Design.md

 - services - contains all the information needed for the services.
 - SERVICE-NAME - The service name corresponding to services running on SONiC box, will contain all the services metadata.
 There can be multiple different SERVICE-NAME keys/dictionaries.
 - restart-command - The CLI command used to restart the corresponding service.
 - validate-command - The CLI command used to validate the service has absorbed the change successfully.
+The validate command can expect the config before and after the update to passed to the CLI command for detailed validation if needed.

 ### 3.2.2 CLI
 N/A